writingteacher/who-working/docs/api/update_property.md

 # Update a shift with PATCH

-Use `PATCH` to update a shift when you want to update some of the information in a record.
-To update a specific sht, you must supply the task `id` in both the request endpoint and request body.
+Use `PATCH` to update a shift and update some of the information in a record.
+To update a specific shift, you must supply the task `id` in both the request endpoint and request body.

 ## Endpoint

 The endpoint for using `PATCH` to update a task is:

 ```
-{server_url}/shofts/{id}
+{server_url}/shifts/{id}
 ```

 ## Properties